-Apple announced iPadOS in 2019 — which branches iPadOS from the core iOS code.
-It also comes with Apples’ “sidecar” concept: The iPad connects through the iPhone and acts like a monitor.
+Apple announced iPadOS in 2019.
+It branches from the core iOS code.
+It also comes with Apples’ “sidecar” concept.
+The iPad connects to the iPhone and acts like a monitor.

 “For years, Apple has been gesturing toward a future in which the iPad becomes your primary computer—both because its processing power rivals a desktop's and because younger consumers just won't know the difference between a "mobile device" and a "computer."

-Smartphone adoption has changed everything.
+Smartphone adoption changed everything.